Jjk422/ForGen/README.md

 ```

 ## Contributions
-ForGen is currently in a closed development phase, however after the software is capable of demonstating the initial goals and wants of the software, it will be brought to open source, via the use of a public GitHub repository.
+ForGen is currently in a closed development phase, however after the software is capable of demonstrating the initial goals and wants of the software, it will be brought to open source, via the use of a public GitHub repository.

 Adding code to ForGen is just like contributing to any other GitHub repository, just follow the following steps:
 * Pull down the master ForGen repository at https://www.github.com/Jjk422/ForGen